ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW including remote control

 -

-The integrated 4.3-inch (11-centimeter) display provides real-time information, including battery status, remaining range, speed, power, and error messages (separately for both motors).
-Item number: NE-DR00-00 EAN number 6971312631920. €795, including communication cables.
-Manual .
+Integrated 4.3-inch (11 centimeter) display shows all real-time information, including battery status, distance traveled/remaining range, speed, power, and error messages (for both motors separately).
+Article number NE-DR00-00 EAN number 6971312631920.
+795,- including communication cables.
+Manual.

-How it all started:
+How it all began:

 Share